 An agent basically acts as a middle-man between a player and a club.
 Agents may have personal relationships with many players or they may be good at marketing.
 Either way, agents refer players to clubs and get a percentage of the fees those players generate while playing.

-Some clubs won't take players directly and rely on agents to process payments for their players.
+Some clubs won't take players directly and rely on agents to exchange chips for their players.
 Other clubs won't with agents at all.
 Most clubs are happy to work with agents and will also take players directly.
 So which is better for you as a player?

-Generally you should be looking for someone you trust to handle your payments when you are searching for a PokerBros club.
+Generally you should be looking for someone you trust to handle your chip exchanges when you are searching for a PokerBros club.
 These clubs are all built on trust and interpersonal relationships, which is why many players choose to play on PokerBros in the first place.

 If you already know of reputable PokerBros agent, you are probably better off going through them because of the trust factor.